The Endless Forest: Future plans

 Every once in a while we, Auriea Harvey & Michaël Samyn, the authors and directors of this project, will intervene with one thing or another.
 Sometimes this may be an elaborate intrusion or addition that impacts life in the forest dramatically.
 At other times, small things will be added.
 This way, the forest will remain a living universe where you never know what to expect.

 There will also be live events.
 Often things that are tied to real-life performances or exhibitions.
 Usually a remainder of these occasions will be left in the forest, but it will be most interesting to witness and participate in the event when it happens."

-There are plans to remake the aged game to better suit modern standards.
+Remake

+In 2016, the developers launched a crowdfunding campaign to remake The Endless Forest using the Unreal Engine.
+The first beta of the remake was released in April 2022.

 Reception

 Since its first release, The Endless Forest has received much positive feedback from the public.
 The Endless Forest has been invited to exhibitions such as Le Cube Festival, Game/Play, Bradford Animation Festival, IETM Autumn Plenary Meeting, VELOCITY festival, Play Cultures, Els límits de la natura ("The Limits of Nature") at Centre d'Art La Panera, Gameworld at LABoral Centro de Arte y Creación Industriale, Night Garden at Mediamatic, Mediaterra, Pixel Me, Edge Conditions at the San Jose Museum of Art, and more.
-In addition, The Endless Forest has been featured in many magazines, such as GEE magazine, Germany, as well as the Pittsburgh Post-Gazette.
+In addition, The Endless Forest has been featured in many magazines, such as German gaming magazine, GEE, as well as the Pittsburgh Post-Gazette.
 Game also has been featured in TV programs, such as "Bez Vinta" on Gameland TV.
 Other remarks center upon the game's unfinished nature, as well as hope for what may lie in store for the future.

 1 in 5 players discovered the game through fanart posted on deviantART.

 The Endless Forest has received negative feedback relating to its lack of traits considered essential to MMO games, and to video games in general.